PaulTmatik/ICR/README.md

     );
 }
 ```
-- If component get data from remote server, endpoint path MUST be passed from props.
+- If component get data from remote server, endpoint path MUST be passed from props, connection config MUST be passed from props.
 - Also all data MUST be mapped by Data Adapter.

 ``` jsx